 A castle was built on the narrowest point of the bay to check the ships entering and leaving the Izmir Gulf.
 New constructions were built in the second half of the century to help developing of the city’s trade.
 Among these constructions, the most important examples are the customs building in the 19th century, the sectors of packing, insurance, stock and banking.

 In the years of the struggle of Liberation, Izmir underwent a great wreckage with huge destructions and fires.
 With the driving away of the Greek army by the leadership of Mustafa Kemal Ataturk on September 9th 1922, Izmir started to become a modern city of the young Turkish Republic and developed this character more everyday.

-Today, Izmir is the third largest city of Turkey with a population of 4 million (2012).
+Today, Izmir is the third largest city of Turkey with a population of over 4,4 million.
 It's a modern city and one of the main hubs for exporting various agricultural and industrial products from its port.
 The 23rd Universiade Summer Games were held in Izmir between 11 - 21 August 2005.
 There are several interesting small towns and holiday resorts around Izmir such as Foca, Cesme, Seferihisar, Teos, Urla, Gumuldur, Selcuk and so on.